 4. Promotes economic growth:

 Insurance generates significant impact on the economy by mobilizing domestic savings.
-Insurance turn accumulated capital into productive investments.
+It turns accumulated capital into productive investments.
 Insurance enables to mitigate loss, financial stability and promotes trade and commerce activities those results into economic growth and development.
 Thus, insurance plays a crucial role in sustainable growth of an economy.

 5. Medical support: